-- Proof of Ownership (one of the following):
+- Proof of ownership (any of the following):

 - 3. Certificate of Title signed over to you, or a Manufacturer's Statement of Origin.

-- 4. Missouri Application for Title and License, signed by dealer.
+- 4. An Application for Missouri Title and License (Form DOR-108), signed by dealer.

 - Safety inspection less than 60 days old.
-If you have a Manufacturer's Statement of Origin, DMV waives your safety inspection.
+If you have a Manufacturer's Statement of Origin, the MO DMV waives your safety inspection.

 What kind of taxes do I have to pay if I buy a vehicle in Missouri?

-Besides paying for a safety inspection and an emissions inspection, you'll have to pay sales tax.
-State sales tax is 4.225 percent, and you'll also have to pay a local sales tax (varies depending on county).
+In addition to paying for a safety inspection and an emissions inspection, you'll have to pay sales tax.
+State sales tax is 4.225%, and you'll also have to pay a local sales tax (varies depending on county).